mcanet/knitic/README.md

 We have developed in an artist residency at Marginalia+Lab in Belo Horizonte (Brazil) and Constant(Belgium).
 There more information in the project website: http://knitic.com

 Authors: Varvara Guljajeva(http://varvarag.info) and Mar Canet (http://mcanet.info).
-We are a couple of new media artist that we like to buidl our own tools.
+We are a couple of new media artist that we like to build our own tools.

 The project copyright with GNU-GPL: http://es.wikipedia.org/wiki/GNU_General_Public_License